jonwtrustpilot/jonwtrustpilot/README.md

 - 👋 Hi, I’m @jonwtrustpilot
-- 👀 I’m inteested in ... reducing friction and documenting for posterity
+- 👀 I’m interested in ... reducing friction and documenting for posterity
 - 🌱 I’m currently learning ... about Finance and HR integrations
 - 📫 How to reach me ...
 I'm in corporate systems :)